ditatechwriter/docsy-site/content/en/docs/vale/vale-styleguides.md

 3. [Microsoft](https://docs.microsoft.com/en-us/style-guide/punctuation/commas#use-a-comma) and [Google](https://developers.google.com/style/commas#serial-commas) style guides recommend using so called 'oxofrd comma' (or serial comma) before the conjunction in a list of three or more items: *I dedicate this book to my parents, Ayn Rand, and God.*

 To summarize, style guides provide useful guidance for tech writers and all who want to write in accordance with the acknowledged standards for technical documentation.
-Knowldge of style guides is one of the competencies for a tech writer, even a beginner.
+Knowledge of style guides is one of the competencies for a tech writer, even a beginner.
 Seasoned tech writers create style guides in the company where they work.
 However, they all are guided by the well-known style guides as their reference.

 Now, when you understand what style guides tech writers use, here is the question: how to apply these recommendations in practice?
 Surely, you can read the Microsoft Manual of Style as a book: memorize and take notes of the most useful recommendations.
 However, this is a long way: the printed Manual of Style is almost 500 pages.
 And don't forget that Google has its own style guide.
 Experienced tech writers know the most important recommendations by heart.
 However, even they make mistakes or don't see them in the texts when editing as we're all just people.

-Luckily, we've the tools that automate checking texts for their compliance with the recommendations in the style guides from Microsoft and Google.
+Luckily, we have the tools that automate checking texts for their compliance with the recommendations in the style guides from Microsoft and Google.
 The Vale linter is one of these tools.

 ## What are linters?